 Some family members may feel a sense of guilt or shame when talking about their loved one’s addiction.
 An addict may try to shift blame for their actions to other family members.
-When these types of statements are made, it usually leads to strong reactions from family members.
+When making these types of statements, it usually leads to strong reactions from family members.
 Some people may try to correct the addict’s point of view, while others may become upset and hurt.

 When tempers flare, it’s easy to lose track of the reason the family has gathered.
 As you plan the intervention, invite members who are most likely to stay focused during the conversation.

 Focusing on the Past

 During an intervention is not the time for the family to bring a laundry list of times their addicted loved one has “done them wrong.”
 A loved one’s substance abuse issue is no excuse for bad behavior.
 However, focusing on past events during the intervention will make the addict feel that the family is ganging up on them.
 It’s more difficult for him or her to hear the message about getting help.

 Lack of Consequences

 During an intervention, family members need to explain what they are prepared to do if their addicted loved one decided not to go to treatment.
 The consequences should be something the family member is prepared to stick to; otherwise, it is merely an empty threat.
 If the intervention is going to mark a turning point where the addict is going to experience consequences of the addiction, then the family members need to stick to their “bottom lines.”
 When family members don’t do so, their addicted loved one doesn’t feel the need to change.

 Avoid Mistakes During an Intervention by Getting Professional Help